philiplinden/ahab/docs/captains-log.md

 I should start using Linear for project management for this.
 I probably won't stick to it very well, but it will be good practice.

+I found some great rust CI examples in the [actions-rs](https://github.com/actions-rs) repo.
+I'm going to use them to set up a build workflow for this project.